 NOTE: When using Web Content CNAMEs, the Web Content URL will be HTTP rather than HTTPS.
 If you want your Web Content URL to be HTTPS, you will need to either setup an SSL certificate for your CNAME or use the default link format rather than a CNAME.

 To use the default link, you can either associate a Domain record that does not include a Web Content CNAME value with the Web Content record, or you can manually modify the link.
-For example, http://web.mycompany.com/exampleformlink would be manually updated to https://analytics.clickdimensions.com/exampleformlink
+For example, the link below would be changed from this http://web.mycompany.com/exampleformlink to this https://analytics.clickdimensions.com/exampleformlink

-WARNING: Proxied CNAME's are not supported by ClickDimensions.
+WARNING: Proxied CNAME's are not supported by Click.
 If you would like to use HTTPS with your CNAME, then please check out our SSL Certificates for Web Content article.

 Goals